api3dao/oev-docs/docs/dapps/oev-rewards/index.md

 ::: info 💰 Financial

-In most cases, investing some resources into maximizing OEV Rewards upfront will yield the best financial outcome.
+In most cases, investing some resources into bootstrapping OEV searcher activity will yield the best financial outcome.

 :::